Preventing Climate Change

 Governance

 From the perspective of promoting sustainability, NST has constructed a Sustainability Promotion System intended to improve corporate governance, enhance ESG management, and further strengthen risk management.
 As part of this, the Sustainability Committee that is chaired by the President is held twice every year, and we consider basic policies and measures related to promotion of our ESG management, including matters related to climate, comprehensively and across the entire NST Group.
-The Environment Meeting is a subordinate body of the Sustainability Committee and carries out implementation and follow-up of various climate-related and other measures.
+The SDGs Strategy Subcommittee and Environmental Management Subcommittees are subordinate bodies of the Sustainability Committee and carry out implementation and follow-up of various climate-related and other measures.
 The issues considered and discussed by the Sustainability Committee are reported to and discussed by the Management Meeting and Board of Directors at least once each year.
 The Board of Directors carries out regular supervision of this process, and provides instructions for action as necessary.

 Strategies